 04 of 14

-Smoothies made with milk are ubiquitous in Latin America, and are made with almost any kind of fruit or combination of fruits that you can imagine.
-This one will give your Spanish/Latin brunch just the right tropical twist while helping your system process the meal at the same time, since an enzyme present in papaya fruit has helpful digestive properties.Continue to 5 of 14 below.
+Smoothies made with milk are ubiquitous in Latin America and made with almost any kind of fruit or combination of fruits that you can imagine.
+This one will give your Spanish/Latin brunch just the right tropical twist while helping your system process the meal at the same time since an enzyme present in papaya fruit has helpful digestive properties.Continue to 5 of 14 below.

 05 of 14